daniel-m-campos/maze/README.md

 # Maze

-A small implementation of the A* search algorithm for path finding to practice C++, CMake, and Catch2.
+Solve mazes using A* search algorithm.

 ```bash
 👋 Welcome to the Maze!